nidhig-dev/SBA307_HTML_CSS/README.md

-## add labels
-- change fonts
-- change images
-- change qnty to qty
-- required text box *
-- add to cart id name
 ### HTML Requirements
 - Have at least three pages. ✅
 - Keep the grid system consistent between pages as much as possible. ✅
 - Use at least ten different HTML tags. ✅
 - Include at least one table. ✅